8 Tips to Prepare You for Visiting the Philippines

-I went to the Philippines with my ex boyfriend, Luke Tignall.
-Luke’s grandfather moved to America when he was in his twenty’s.
-Family from his entire mom’s side lives there still.
+I went to the Philippines with my ex-boyfriend, Luke Tignall.
+Luke’s grandfather moved to America when he was in his twenties.
+Family from his mother’s side lives there today.
 All of his family were happy and hospitable people.
 They welcomed us with open arms.
-It was awesome to see each city from more than a bird’s eye view.
-I recommend getting to know locals and truly immerse yourself in the Filipino experience.
+I recommend getting to know locals and immersing yourself in the Filipino experience.

-Filipinos LOVE their food, and normally eat five meals per day.
-Listed are 5 traditional and popular meals in the Philippines.
+Filipinos LOVE their food and normally eat five meals per day.
+Listed are five traditional and popular meals in the Philippines.

 - Filipinos cannot go a day without including rice in their meals, EVEN for breakfast!